evennia/evennia/evennia/game_template/web/static/README.md

 DO NOT EDIT FILES IN THIS DIRECTORY!
 THEY WILL BE OVERWRITTEN.

-If you need to edit static files, see the static_overrides directory.
+If you need to edit static files, replace them (using the same path) in the static_overrides directory.